Skip to main content

 • Chest CT: In some cases, a chest CT may be needed to look more closely at the lungs.

-• Bronchoscopy: Bronchoscopy is a medical procedure where your provider takes a sample of lung fluids.
-This helps to to look for evidence of aspirated material or infection.
+• Bronchoscopy: Bronchoscopy is a medical procedure used to look for evidence of aspirated material or infection through a sample of lung fluids.

 What are the treatments for aspiration pneumonia?

 Aspiration pneumonia is caused by bacteria.
 And one of the most important treatments is antibiotics.
-The type of antibiotic your provider chooses will depend on the bacteria most likely causing the infection.
+The type of antibiotic that’s best will depend on the bacteria most likely causing the infection.

 In addition to antibiotics, supportive care is often necessary until the pneumonia improves.
 This can include: